The Office (British TV series): Television short

 A Comic Relief charity short was made in 2013 entitled The Return of Brent (also known as The Office Revisited).

 YouTube shorts

-In 2013, Gervais developed a series of videos, and released them on his YouTube channel entitled "Learn Guitar with David Brent".
+In 2013, Gervais developed a series of videos and released them on his YouTube channel entitled "Learn Guitar with David Brent".
 Within three months, the series had collected over 2 million views.

 Film

 The Brent character also featured in the 2016 film David Brent: Life on the Road, this time with the contributions of Gervais but not Merchant.

 Other media

-In 2004, Microsoft UK commissioned two 20-minute corporate videos, entitled "The Office Values" and "Realising Potential", featuring David Brent being interviewed by Jeff (played by Stephen Merchant), a Microsoft employee who becomes increasingly exasperated by Brent's antics.
+In 2004, Microsoft UK commissioned two 20-minute corporate videos, entitled "The Office Values" and "Realising Potential", featuring David Brent being interviewed by Jeff, played by Stephen Merchant, a Microsoft employee who becomes increasingly exasperated by Brent's antics.
 Brent is obviously resentful of the company's success.
 He believes he has what it takes to become the next managing director of Microsoft and continually drops hints to that effect.

 While not on general release, the videos emerged on the Internet in 2006.
 The clips also appeared on certain peer-to-peer networks.
 Microsoft was unhappy with the leak, stating that the videos "were never intended to be viewed by the public".
 During the first video, Brent plays the guitar, the lyrics advocating his ideas in opposition to Microsoft and technology.

+David Brent has also appeared in two Season 7 episodes of The Office US.
+In "The Seminar", David meets Michael and asks if he has any open jobs at the moment.
+In "Search Committee", David sends in an online application as regional manager of Dunder-Mifflin.